LunarWatcher/lunarwatcher.github.io/content/posts/2023-07-27-stack-overflow-is-digging-its-own-grave.md

 Unfortunately, trying to convey ideas like these to the company are currently pointless.
 With the CEO only prioritising AI, and effectively ignoring all other problems, the company is [busy digging its own hole even deeper](https://en.wiktionary.org/wiki/enshittification)[^5], a fact that's exacerbated by its [increasing financial losses](https://jlericson.com/2023/05/17/so_business.html).
 Unless the company is able to turn around and focus on the _real_ needs of the millions of users, that hole is only going to get deeper.
 Especially while they actively lie and gaslight to put their mistakes in a better light.
 I don't want to hypothesise what that might mean for the public Q&A, but I don't see it going anywhere increasingly positive if nothing happens.
 And I suspect that to get there, new leadership is required.

+---

+I'm one of the moderators on strike, and the complete disregard SE has shown for the community has resulted in me planning to take an extended break after the strike too.
+I don't have the energy to contribute when the company keeps actively sabotaging and negatively affecting the community, and it'll take a while before I feel comfortable trying to care again.
+It's not often you see a company spend week after week trying to actively throw a knowledge base consisting of tens of millions of questions and answers for a wide array of topics, and it sure as hell doesn't inspire contributions.

+On the bright side, I've freed up plenty of time to spend on other stuff, and on sites that actually care about their communities.

 ## Footnotes